-This 6-mile walk links six new woodlands in the attractive rural landscape of the Mease Lowlands.
+This gentle 6-mile walk links six young woodlands in the attractive rolling landscape of the Mease Lowlands.

 Points of Interest

 Coton Wood was planted on former farmland by the Woodland Trust in 1994.
 The main species you will notice here, are oak, ash, field maple, hawthorn, cherry and other native trees and shrubs, though the most significant feature of the site is the old hedgerows which pre-date the planting of the existing wood.
 These include the “procession way” which is thought to be the remnant of an historical lane, used as far back as the Black Death for moving plague victims to the nearest church burial ground.
 Before the Church at Coton was built, the dead from the village were carried to Lullington for burial where they passed under a curve of tree boughs known as the ‘Devil’s Arches’, also known as The Coffin Route.

 Grangewood is a 100 acre broad-leaved and conifer woodland, with footpaths defined by mowed trails – a popular place for both horse riders and fisherman.

 The woodland is well established and provides a good habitat for a variety of wildlife.
 Natural regeneration from the adjacent ancient wood and The Ashes ensures the extension of these two valuable woodlands into the new woodland.
 The woodland is linked by footpaths and bridleways by the neighbouring Top Tree and Longclose woods.

 Top Wood was originally made up of a mix of agricultural uses, numerous ponds and some small copses.
 Look closely and you may find the remains of a former mineral railway line and signs of medieval ridge and furrow.
 The woodland acts as an important buffer for the surrounding ancient woodland.
 The planted trees are helping to facilitate the gradual movement of ancient woodland species.